AidaAriafar/DL-Spring-2026/Simple Web Search and Summarisation Agent/README.md

 A simple Python agent that takes a topic/question, plans a search strategy with a local LLM (via Ollama), searches the web with DuckDuckGo, crawls and cleans the resulting pages, deduplicates near-identical content, and produces a structured Markdown research report with sources and a chain-of-thought appendix.

-Built for the Deep Learning course exercise (June 2026).

 ---

 ## 1. Architecture